 Best Hemp: Buffy Soft Hemp Sheets

 Made from durable and eco-friendly 100 percent hemp linen, the Buffy Soft Hemp Sheet Set is super breathable and gets softer with each wash.
-The set comes in white, natural, or natural contrast, and the sheets are lightened using hydrogen peroxide, so they're free from harsh chemicals and dyes that might bother those with allergies.
-Hemp is also naturally antimicrobial, which can help these sheets feel fresh and clean from one wash to the next.
+The set comes in white, natural, or natural contrast, and the sheets are lightened using hydrogen peroxide, so they're free from harsh chemicals and dyes.
+They're also resistant to UV fading.

 The set comes in full, queen, king, and California king sizes and it includes a fitted sheet, top sheet, and two pillowcases.
 The sheets are machine washable and dryer-safe, and they've got an effortless, lived-in look you'll love.